MOTO2N FAQ

 Is a Chinese scooter good, reliable transportation to get me to work?

-It cost me a lot of money to have you fix my scooter last year, then I let it sit from November to March.
+It cost me a lot of money to have you fix my bike last year, then I let it sit from November to March.
 You’re going to come and get it going again for free right?
 I mean, I did pay you a lot of money last year.

 First of all, whatever you think “a lot of money” is, I don’t know, and I can’t speak to that.
 It cost more than maybe you thought it would because your bike needed a lot of work and/or parts.
 It’s all on the invoice.